2i2c-org/docs/admin/environment/alternative-interfaces.md

 :::

 Once configured, users see new launcher tiles in JupyterLab.
 Each tile opens the selected interface in a new authenticated browser tab.
+Below we show an example for a [Linux Desktop and QGIS](#interfaces:desktop).

 ```{figure} images/jupyterlab-alternative-launcher.png
 :alt: JupyterLab launcher showing tiles for VS Code, RStudio, Terminal, and Desktop